andrewfraley/arris_cable_modem_stats/README.md

 In October of 2021, Comcast again deployed new firmware that changed how authentication is handled.
 The old login method is no longer supported, but if you are with a different carrier and still need the old login functionality, use release v1.2.0.
 I have no way to test the old auth scheme, which is why it's no longer supported.

+## Run with Docker

+### From DockerHub
+See other environment variables in Config Settings.
+This image is automatically rebuilt every month.

+    docker pull afraley/arris_cable_modem_stats
+    docker run \
+    -e modem_password='last eight characters of the serial number' \
+    -e influx_host='influxhost.local' \
+    afraley/arris_cable_modem_stats

+### Build it yourself

+Run in a Docker container with the following (see other environment variables in Config Settings):

+    docker build -t arris_stats .
+    docker run \
+    -e modem_password='last eight characters of the serial number' \
+    -e influx_host='influxhost.local' \
+    afraley/arris_cable_modem_stats

+Note that the same parameters from config.ini can be set as ENV variables, ENV overrides config.ini.

 ## Run Locally

 - Install Python 3.8.x or later